openstax/content-synchronizer/README.md

 ```
 ## Development

-To run the pipeline locally:
-Populate the following in a `vars.yml` :
+To run the pipeline locally, populate the following in a `vars.yml` :
 ```
 ce-dockerhub-id: dockerhubusername
 ce-dockerhub-token: dockerhubpassword